 The annual accounts are prepared on a going concern basis.
-The IJB is still in its relative infancy and is at the start of plans to transform services.
 Both partner bodies have identified their financial challenges and put in place savings plans.
 As appointed auditor to PKC we have reported positively on its financial management arrangements and its proactive monitoring of budgets and savings.